zombieCraig/DartRPG/memory-bank/activeContext.md

 This work enhances the overall architecture of the application, making it more maintainable and reducing the risk of data loss when making changes to complex features.

 ## Recent Changes

+### Location Graph System Restructuring (April 2025)
+- Restructured the Location Graph functionality into a more modular and maintainable architecture
+- Created specialized components for different aspects of the location system:
+  - LocationService: Service for location operations
+  - LocationForm: Component for location data entry
+  - ConnectionPanel: Component for managing connections
+  - LocationNodeWidget: Component for displaying individual nodes
+  - LocationDialog: Component for location creation and editing
+  - LocationListView: Component for displaying locations in list format
+- Improved code organization and maintainability
+- Reduced risk of data loss by isolating changes to specific components
+- Enhanced the separation of concerns in the location system
+- Simplified the LocationScreen by delegating to specialized components
+- Improved error handling and user feedback

 ### Quest Management System Restructuring (April 2025)
 - Restructured the Quest Management functionality into a more modular and maintainable architecture